breakall/mytinytodo-docker/README.md

 # mytinytodo-docker
 Docker build for [mytinytodo 1.4.3](http://www.mytinytodo.net/).

-Uses stock 1.4.3 + one CSS change to make the checkbox bigger on mobile (.largeCheckbox class).
+Uses stock 1.4.3 + one CSS change to make the checkbox bigger on mobile.

 Based on the [ulsmith/alpine-apache-php7](https://hub.docker.com/r/ulsmith/alpine-apache-php7/) image.
 Resulting image is about 150 MB, and uses <10 MB RAM in use.